Organic soya lecithin

 Cosmetics and skin care.
 Due to its emollient properties, soya lecithin is found in many skin care and cosmetic products.
 It helps maintain skin moisture by acting as a natural moisturiser.

-Overall, soya lecithin is a versatile and widely used ingredient with many benefits and applications.
+In general, soya lecithin is a versatile and widely used ingredient with many benefits and applications.

 It can be used to improve the consistency of sauces.